 The cost of an AgustaWestland AW109 is $9 million.

-The Costs of Owning a Helicopter (A Breakdown)
+A Breakdown of the Costs of Owning a Helicopter

 The cost of owning a helicopter doesn’t just include the cost of purchasing the helicopter itself.